Warrensburg Lake George NY History Merrill Magee Inn

 The Merrill Magee House was purchased in foreclosure in 2014 by husband and wife Michael and Donna Flanagan along with Michael’s brother Richard Flanagan and his wife Leslie from New Jersey.
 Michael and Donna found the property they were searching for in the Adirondacks and moved to Warrensburg in 2004 after an unexpected stay at the Merrill Magee.
 As it turns out, their property was once part of the former Merrill Magee Estate.

 Michael and Donna hosted several large annual family parties in Warrensburg in which they filled all the rooms of the guesthouse, not to mention rooms in other local inns and motels.
 They were saddened to see the property abandoned and in such disrepair but they also saw an opportunity to purchase a beautiful historic piece of property in the center of town which served for nearly forty years as fine restaurant and guesthouse with a stellar reputation.

 Richard was up visiting when Michael unexpectedly found the Merrill Magee for sale while looking for a summer home for Donna’s sister Christine.
 They jokingly talked about a partnership and buying the property as an investment.
 Before Richard left for home, they made an offer that was quickly accepted by the bank.
 The new owners started diligently assessing the property in October but did not take possession until February of 2014.
 They were ready with plans to move full steam ahead with repairs and renovations starting in March.
 After an enormous amount of work, the guesthouse officially opened starting with the July fourth holiday of 2014.
-Construction of the new kitchen, restaurant and tavern began in July and they are looking forward to a summer of 2015 opening.
+Construction of the new kitchen, restaurant and tavern began in July of 2014, and opened on December 16, 2015.